dotnet/orleans/src/Documentation/Deployment-and-Operations/Troubleshooting-Deployments.md

 In the `diagnostics.wadcfgx` file for the web and worker roles, make sure to set the `scheduledTransferLogLevelFilter` attribute in the `Logs` element to `Information`, as this is an additional layer of trace filtering that defines which traces are sent to the `WADLogsTable` in Azure Storage.

-You can find more information about this in the [Orleans Configuration Guide] (../Orleans-Configuration-Guide/index.md).
+You can find more information about this in the [Configuration Guide] (Configuration-Guide/index.md).

 ## Compatibility with ASP.NET

 The razor view engine included in ASP.NET uses the same code generation assemblies as Orleans (`Microsoft.CodeAnalysis` and `Microsoft.CodeAnalysis.CSharp`).
 This can present a version compatibility problem at runtime.

-To resolve this, try upgrading `Microsoft.CodeDom.Providers.DotNetCompilerPlatform` (this is the nuget package ASP.NET uses to include the above assemblies) to the latest version, and setting binding redirects like this:
+To resolve this, try upgrading `Microsoft.CodeDom.Providers.DotNetCompilerPlatform` (this is the NuGet package ASP.NET uses to include the above assemblies) to the latest version, and setting binding redirects like this:

 ```xml
 <dependentAssembly>